 HOW WE’RE ADAPTING

 At Second Harvest, we have our own supply chain and our own semis.
 We can even manufacture some food on-site.
-We’re working with school districts and local, state, and federal officials to find ways to make it easier for schools to distribute meals to displaced students in a safe manner.
+We’re working with school districts and local, state, and federal officials to find ways to make it easier for schools to distribute meals to students and their families in a safe manner.
+Many schools have become sites for drive-thru, no contact food distributions where volunteers load boxes of food directly into clients’ trunks or backseats.

 HOW YOU CAN HELP

 The need for food in our community was already high.
-The economic impact of the tornadoes and COVID-19 will increase that need in the coming weeks and months.
+The economic impact of COVID-19 continues to grow.
 Logistically, we can respond to the need.
 We just need help financially – not just for food, but also to pay our hardworking drivers and warehouse staff, and to fill our trucks with gas.

 Please help us get food to children and families during these uncertain times.
-Right now – with schools around Tennessee closed for weeks – these kids need you more than ever.
+Right now – as many schools around Tennessee operate virtually – these kids need you more than ever.